dwyl/gogs/README.md

 ## _How_? 💻

-There are a couple of steps
+There are a couple of steps to get this working in your project.
 ## Install ⬇️

 Install the package from [hex.pm](https://hex.pm/docs/publish),